IBM-Cloud/bluechatter/README.md

 BlueChatter Overview
 ======================

-The BlueChatter app is a simple chat/IRC type application for your browser where it will allow multiple users to chat when online at the same time.
+The BlueChatter app is a simple chat/IRC type application for your browser which allows multiple users to chat when online at the same time.
-The main focus here is to showcase how to deploy an application to the Cloud using the Cloud Foundry and docker container approach.
+The sample app is used to showcase how to deploy an application to the Cloud using the Cloud Foundry and docker container approach.
-The demo will demonstrate how easily you can deploy and scale your docker container on [IBM-Bluemix](https://www.ibm.com/cloud-computing/bluemix/), you will also learn the tools and services you need for when deploying your docker application to [IBM-Bluemix](https://www.ibm.com/cloud-computing/bluemix/).
+The demo demonstrates how easily you can deploy and scale your docker container on [IBM Bluemix](https://www.ibm.com/cloud-computing/bluemix/).
+In addition, it introduces the tools and services you need for deploying your docker applications to [IBM Bluemix](https://www.ibm.com/cloud-computing/bluemix/).

-See how the browser chat application will looks like:
+See how the browser chat application looks like:
 ![Application Diagram](ReadMeImages/viewapp.png)